fringd/fringd-data-table/README.md

 This is a table component I made.
 It tries to follow the material design spec for tables.
 It currently supports local sorting, in place edit, and infinite scroll at 60fps with 100ks of rows.
+Check out the [demo](http://www.fringd.com/).

 I tried very hard to make using it as easy as writing an html table.
 The API is very similar to writing a normal table, except with the tag fringd-table